HuguesAnnoye/HuguesAnnoye/README.md

 ## Hi there 👋

+I am [Hugues Annoye](https://huguesannoye.netlify.app/), a postdoctoral researcher in statistics at UCLouvain Saint-Louis Bruxelles wher I work on the BEAMM project (BElgian Arithmetic Microsimulation Model).

+You can learn more about me or contact me [here](https://huguesannoye.netlify.app/).

 <!--
 **HuguesAnnoye/HuguesAnnoye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.